-The community college district may have a CCAP partnership with a school district or charter school partner governed by a CCAP partnership agreement approved by the governing boards of both districts.
-As a condition of, and before adopting, the CCAP partnership agreement, the governing board of each district, at an open public meeting of that board, presented the dual enrollment partnership agreement, took comments from the public and approved the agreement.
+The community college district may have a CCAP partnership with a school district, governing board of a charter school or a county office of education partner governed by a CCAP partnership agreement approved by the governing boards of both districts.
+As a condition of, and before adopting, the CCAP partnership agreement, the governing board of each district, shall do both of the following: for career technical education (CTE) pathways under the partnership, consult with, and consider the input of, the appropriate local workforce development board and each governing board of each partner shall have final decision-making authority regarding the CTE pathways to be provided under the partnership and at an open public meeting of that board, present, take comments from the public, and approve or disapprove the dual enrollment partnership agreement.

 The CCAP partnership agreement outlines the terms of the CCAP partnership and includes the total number of high school students the district expects to serve, and the total number of FTES the community college district expects to claim for those students.
 The scope, nature, time, location, and listing of community college courses the district expects to offer and criteria to assess the ability of pupils to benefit from those courses.
-The CCAP partnership agreement also establishes protocols for information sharing, in compliance with all applicable state and federal privacy laws, joint facilities use, and parental consent for high school pupils to enroll in community college courses.
+The CCAP partnership agreement also establishes protocols for information sharing, in compliance with all applicable state and federal privacy laws, joint facilities use, and protocols should only require one parental consent for high school pupils to enroll in community college courses for the duration of the pupil's participation in the CCAP partnership.

 Assembly Bill 30 (Holden, 2019), effective January 1, 2020, amended Section 76004 of the Education Code requiring CCAP students to submit only one principal recommendation and parental consent form while in the program.
 Electronic signatures for all forms are acceptable.
+Additionally, effective November 16, 2023, California Code of Regulations, Title 5, Section 56700 was amended to state that parental consent shall apply to all community college dual enrollment courses until consent is withdrawn in writing, and community college districts may accept but shall not require students to provide high school transcripts or social security numbers as a condition of dual enrollment.